ramka001/exercise/README.md

 The project has been compressed into a zip file called exersize.zip.
 You will first need to extract the zip file and build the maven project.

-Certains values have been hard coded into the main class i.e. com.heavenhr.exercise.ExerciseApplication.

 1) To build run

  mvn clean install